Wandalen/wTools/module/core/error_tools/docs/invariant/002_zero_cost_facade.md

 - **Purpose**: Guarantee that the error facade introduces no runtime overhead compared to using upstream libraries directly.
 - **Responsibility**: Documents the zero-cost facade invariant — its statement, enforcement points, and violation consequences.
-- **In Scope**: The mandate that all re-exports are direct, introducing no wrapper types, adapter functions, or intermediate allocations.
+- **In Scope**: The mandate that all exposed items are direct pass-throughs, introducing no wrapper types, adapter functions, or intermediate allocations.
 - **Out of Scope**: Performance of the underlying upstream libraries themselves — those are upstream concerns.

 ### Cross-References